ravenrebels/wear-and-tear/README.md

 The wallet is meant to be used as an on-ramp or drop-off, meaning that this wallet is NOT used for long term storage.

+It is a client side web wallet, a web app.
+The web app talks to the Ravencoin network via RPC.

 It is highly experimental: When transfering assets the wallet uses RPC to communicate with a Ravencoin node and the wallet exposes the private keys to the node to be able to sign transactions.
 This is not safe.
 It works OK if you just send someone a BEER token, and the user later transfers the BEER token to his or her real Ravencoin wallet.